 The Travelers Championship is proud to be a PGA TOUR event, which donates 100 percent of net proceeds to charity every year.
-Since 1952, the tournament has generated more than $32 million for charity and in 2014, the Travelers Championship generated $1.558 million for more than 140 charities throughout the region.
-One of the tournament’s primary beneficiaries is The Hole in the Wall Gang Camp, a residential summer camp and year-round center designed to serve children and families coping with cancer and other serious illnesses.
-It was founded in 1988 by the late Paul Newman.
+Since 1952, the tournament has generated more than $33 million for charity and in 2015, the Travelers Championship generated $1.565 million for more than 140 charities throughout the region.

 Meet four young people who embody the charitable spirit of the Travelers Championship

 In 2015, four young people, who have shown outstanding leadership and innovation in supporting charitable causes, have been selected to serve as the Honorary Co-Chairs for the Travelers Championship.
 Read and share their remarkable stories.

 Mackenzie Page – The Great Pumpkin Challenge

 When Mackenzie Page learned about her friend Zoe’s brain cancer diagnosis, she wanted to do something that would help Zoe and other children facing difficult medical challenges, so Mackenzie created the Great Pumpkin Challenge to help raise money for the Hole in the Wall Gang Camp.
 So far, Mackenzie and The Great Pumpkin Challenge have raised nearly $10,000 and helped boost awareness of the amazing work that The Hole in the Wall Gang Camp does.